My name is Tomas Björkman and I am an applied philosopher and social entrepreneur.

 Established in 2008 by Ekskäret Foundation.
 The youth organisation Protus arranges youth camps at Ekskäret island and a few other places in Sweden.
 The camps are an religiously and ideologically independent alternative to traditional confirmation camps.

 Transformational Skills for Sustainable Development.
 The Sustainable Development Goals were created as a roadmap to a sustainable future.
 We are now creating the Inner Development Goals - a framework of the capabilities, qualities, and skills that are needed to achieve the SDGs.
 Our aim is to educate, inspire and empower people to be a positive force for change in society, in their own lives and those around them.
+The initiative has now got 400+ hubs world wide.

 K9 is a purpose-driven real estate venture that launches and manages conscious co-living and co-working properties for global citizens.
 The aim is to support the development of a more conscious society.